elharo/skaffold/README.md

 [![Build Status](https://travis-ci.org/GoogleContainerTools/skaffold.svg?branch=master)](https://travis-ci.org/GoogleContainerTools/skaffold)

-Skaffold is a command line tool that facilitates continuous development for Kubernetes applications.
-You can iterate on your application source code locally then deploy to local or remote Kubernetes clusters.
-Skaffold handles the workflow for building, pushing and deploying your application.
+Skaffold is a command line tool that facilitates continuous development of Kubernetes applications.
+You can iterate on your application source code locally, then deploy to local or remote Kubernetes clusters.
+Skaffold handles the workflow for building, pushing, and deploying your application.
 It can also be used in an automated context such as a CI/CD pipeline to leverage the same workflow and tooling when moving applications to production.

 - [Skaffold](#skaffold)